openspending/fiscal-data-package/specification.md

 ### Aggregated expenditure data

-Aggregated expenditure data (type `expenditure`, granularity `aggregated`) describes planned or executed government expenditures.
+Aggregated expenditure data (financialStatement `expenditure`, granularity `aggregated`) describes planned or executed government expenditures.
 These planned expenditures are disaggregated to at least the *functional category* level, and they can optionally be disaggregated up to the level of individual projects.

 #### Required fields